Have an account? |

-A new theory of inherited disease in the Egyptian New Kingdom
+A theory on inherited disease in the Egyptian New Kingdom

 Tutankhamun died at a young age with a feminine physique.
 His closest relatives, including his father Akhenaten, his uncle or brother Smenkhkare and preceding 18th dynasty pharaohs Amenhotep III and Tuthmosis IV, all shared similar features and fates.
 While scholars tend to relate the deaths of these pharaohs to separate circumstances, Hutan Ashrafian suggests that the royal family may have had an inherited disorder: temporal lobe epilepsy.

-In the brand new FREE eBook Ancient Israel in Egypt and the Exodus, top scholars discuss the historical Israelites in Egypt and archaeological evidence for and against the historicity of the Exodus.
+In the FREE eBook Ancient Israel in Egypt and the Exodus, top scholars discuss the historical Israelites in Egypt and archaeological evidence for and against the historicity of the Exodus.

 Temporal lobe epilepsy is known to affect the release of hormones and sexual development.
 Tutankhamun was depicted with a feminine physique.
 Due to his short life, his representations are far less common than the widespread depictions of his father, Akhenaten.
 The rebellious pharaoh is often considered the world’s first monotheist and was described by the great Egyptologist Henry Breasted as “the first individual in history.”
 Akhenaten is notoriously depicted in innumerable representations with feminine curves and Mick Jagger-like lips.
 In Aspects of Monotheism (full book available for free in the BAS Library), Donald B. Redford describes the ruler’s unique physique: